 side walls the tyre will not deviate from its course.
 The driver is warned about the deflation from inside the car by the TPMS system (tyre pressure monitoring system).

-Let’s face it our roads are probably the busiest in Europe and nobody enjoys having to change a wheel at the side of the road, in fact they now warn us to stay well away from the car, at the top of the embankment, while the recovery truck turns up, because of the many accidents caused by broken down vehicles being hit from behind by other vehicles who lose concentration and smash into them.
+Let’s face it our roads are probably the busiest in Europe.
+Consequently, nobody enjoys having to change a wheel at the side of the road.
+In fact they now warn us to stay well away from the car.
+Preferably, at the top of the embankment.
+Importantly, while the recovery truck turns up!
+Because of the many accidents caused by broken down vehicles.
+Of course, being hit from behind by other vehicles who lose concentration and smash into them.

-With the Michelin Zero Pressure run-flat technology fitted to your car this will be avoided.
-These tyres will lose pressure from a nail or a screw penetration but your car will keep a straight line and you will be able to drive home, albeit at the reduced speed of 50 mph, but the tyre will let you travel 50 mile which should be enough to get you out of trouble and have the tyre changed
+With the Michelin Zero Pressure run-flat technology fitted to your car.
+Then this will be avoided.
+These tyres will lose pressure from a nail or a screw penetration.
+But your car will keep a straight line and you will be able to drive home.
+Albeit at the reduced speed of 50 mph, but the tyre will let you travel 50 mile.
+Naturally, which should be enough to get you out of trouble and have the tyre changed

 Michelin Zero Pressure Tyres-Can you mix run-flat tyres with normal radial tyres?

-Michelin recommend that you should never mix a Michelin Zero Pressure run-flat with a non-run-flat normal radial tyres.
-The only exception to this rule is if you were stranded in the middle of nowhere and the only tyre depot for miles around could only get you a normal tyre then this would be acceptable as a last resort, get you home step and the tyre must be changed back to a run-flat as soon as possible.
+Michelin recommend that you should never mix a Michelin Zero Pressure run-flat tyres with a non-run-flat normal radial tyres.
+The only exception to this rule is if you were stranded in the middle of nowhere.
+With the only tyre depot for miles around could only get you a normal tyre.
+Subsequently, then this would be acceptable as a last resort, get you home step and the tyre must be changed back to a run-flat as soon as possible.